 - Most all RV are built with very hands-on, manual build processes with little automation, compared to the auto industry

-- Most all RVs are built in very low technology, unassuming, simple metal buildings – we’d go so far as to call some of them sheds!
+- Nearly all RVs are built in low technology, unassuming, simple metal buildings.
+We’d go so far as to call some of them sheds!

-- Full body paint (for available RVs) adds a couple of weeks of production time and many thousands of dollars to the cost.
+- Full body paint (for available RVs) adds a couple of weeks of production time.
+Also adding many thousands of dollars to the cost.
 Many manufacturers outsource the paint process to companies that specialize in paint.

 What do RV manufacturers do differently?

-Two very similar appearing production lines can have vastly different production speeds when in operation.
-One manufacturer might build 20 units a day and another might build 100 per year or an average of one every 3 days.
+- Two very similar appearing production lines can have vastly different production speeds when in operation.
+One manufacturer might build 20 units a day.
+Another might build 100 per year or an average of one every 3 days.

-Some RV types, models and floor plans are batch produced and some are not.
-Some manufacturers see benefits in grouping similar types of RVs together for more efficient builds, while other manufacturers just build RVs on a more first come first served basis, based on the date of orders that come in.
+- Some RV types, models and floor plans are batch produced and some are not.
+There are potential efficiencies and other benefits in grouping similar types of RVs together.
+Other manufacturers just build RVs on a first come first served basis, based on the date of orders that come in.

-3. RVs Are Mostly Built by Hand in Sheds
+RVs Are Mostly Built By Hand in Sheds

 4. Quality Control & What You Don't See